What are the membership CPE requirements?

 What happens if the WICPA cancels a program?

 If a program is cancelled fewer than 14 days prior to the presentation date, registrants will receive a full refund and will be notified directly by email and receive a follow-up notification by phone.
-Early registration can help prevent the WICPA from canceling a program.
+Early registration can help prevent the WICPA from having to cancel a program.
 The WICPA is not responsible for any personal expenses incurred if a program is canceled.

 If you have a question not answered above, please contact us at 262-785-0445 or our Support Team.